 DESIGN REVIEW PROCESS

 All exterior work visible from a public way is subject to the review of the BHAC.
-Submit a complete application by the appropriate deadline to ensure the project will be on the agenda for review and approval by the Commission before beginning any work.

 - To save time and costs, review district Standards & Criteria early in the planning process.